Tamarack Fire: Infrastructure

 A total of 23 structures were destroyed as a result of the fire.
 A reported thirteen structures were destroyed or damaged in Douglas County, Nevada, including at least eight houses destroyed and three damaged.
 Douglas County structure losses also include a motor home, a commercial structure, and five utility and maintenance structures.
 On the California side, three buildings were reported destroyed.

 In Alpine County, more than half of the county's residents were without power due to the fire.
 NV Energy turned off power for a portion of the Douglas County fire area on July 22.
 They re-energized select areas on July 24.
-Over 30 power poles were destroyed in the area resulting in a delay in power restoration.Due to the extensive damage sustained in the 2021 Tamarack Fire, Indian Creek Campground is closed and will remain closed until the area can be made safe for public access.
+Over 30 power poles were destroyed in the area resulting in a delay in power restoration.
+Due to the extensive damage sustained in the 2021 Tamarack Fire and subsequent flooding in 2022, Indian Creek Campground is closed and will remain closed until the area can be made safe for public access.